Scifabric/pybossa/doc/customizing.rst

 recommending one solution, we invite you to read the `uwsgi documentation about it <http://uwsgi-docs.readthedocs.org/en/latest/Async.html>`_, so you can take a decission based on your own infrastructure and preferences.

-Latest news from PyBossa
+Latest news from PYBOSSA
 ========================

-Since version v1.2.1 PyBossa gets the latest news of its new releases, as well as anything related to what it's produced by SciFabric regarding the crowdsourcing world.
+Since version v1.2.1 PYBOSSA gets the latest news of its new releases, as well as anything related to what it's produced by SciFabric regarding the crowdsourcing world.
 You can add more items if you want, by just adding to your settings_local.py file new ATOM URLs::